-- 1. Health care providers that deliver or provide medical services to an infant in a medical facility and who, in his or her professional occupational capacity, knows or has reasonable cause to believe that the infant has been affected by a fetal alcohol spectrum disorder or prenatal substance abuse or is experiencing withdrawal symptoms resulting from in utero drug exposure shall ensure a CARA Plan of Care is in place prior to discharge.
-Pursuant to NAC 449, CARA Plans of Care shall be made available to Child Welfare Agencies upon request. - 2.
-The CARA Plan of Care should address the needs of the child as well as those of the parent or caregiver to assure that appropriate services are provided to the parent/caregiver and infant to ensure the infant's well-being.
-There will be instances that a parent will decline to engage in a CARA Plan of Care; this in and of itself does not require the Child Welfare Agency to screen-in the report for maltreatment. - 3.
+- a.
+Each Child Welfare Agency should have designated staff who have access to request the CARA Plan of Care from the Division of Division of Public and Behavioral Health (DPBH).
+If the Child Welfare Agency needs to obtain access for new staff, information about the request process can be found online at CARA Plan of Care Requests. - 2.
+The CARA Plan of Care should address the needs of the child as well as those of the caregiver to assure that appropriate services are provided to the caregiver and infant to ensure the infant's well-being.
+There will be instances that a caregiver will decline to engage in a CARA Plan of Care; this in and of itself does not require the Child Welfare Agency to screen-in the report for maltreatment. - 3.
 A CARA Plan of Care is not the same as a Safety Plan but may be one critical component of the Safety Plan.
-A safety plan addresses immediate safety concerns and the CARA Plan addresses the affected caretaker's need for substance use and/or mental health treatment and the health and developmental needs of the affected infant.
+A safety plan addresses immediate safety concerns and the CARA Plan addresses the affected caregiver(s) need for substance use and/or mental health treatment and the health and developmental needs of the affected infant.
 The CARA Plan of Care may provide pertinent information for safety planning.